free real estate forms

-Getting paid for your hard work and materials is sometimes a real headache.
+Chasing payment for your work and materials can be a pain.
 Our preliminary lien notice will make sure that you have the right to file a mechanics lien in case things go wrong.

 To protect yourself with a mechanics lien, sending out a preliminary lien notice is often the most important first step.
 It announces to the property owner that you are working on his or her real estate (and therefore he or she is responsible for making sure that you are paid).